intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

 #### Publishers/Subscribers

-The messaging framework supports multiple brokers and writer repositories for the cloud and edge as shown in the following table.
+The messaging framework supports multiple brokers and storage repositories for the cloud and edge as shown in the following table.

 A particular message broker can be made exclusively active through a service configuration change (and corresponding deployment of the broker).